Add claims to security tokens from a REST API

 • {web-or-mobile-app-ID} with your web or mobile application.
 Not the Custom authentication extension security app.
 It's a collection, you can add more apps as needed.

-• {Custom-auth-extension-ID} with the custome authentication extension you just created.
+• {Custom-auth-extension-ID} with the custom authentication extension you just created.

 POST https://graph.microsoft.com/beta/identity/authenticationEventListeners